Q: WHAT IS A SAVANNAH CAT?

 Q: WHY ARE THEY SO EXPENSIVE?

 A: Firstly f1 savannahs are very difficult to produce, only a handful of people actively produce litters.
-Due to gestational differences between servals and domestic cats, kittens are born premature with a high mortality rate, and often around the clock breeder care is needed if they are to survive.
+Due to gestational differences between servals and domestic cats, kittens are often born premature, and often around the clock breeder care is needed if they are to survive.
 Even then only 1-3 kittens is common for an f1 litter.
 You also have to feed and house a serval, which is quite expensive, with the added chance they might never mate a domestic cat.
 With breeding rights for an f1 costing between 15k-22k the start up cost for each subsequent generation is high as well.
 Buying a stud will also set you back around 5k-10k.
 Now all of this does not include the additional costs that go into raising any purebred cat.
 You have to factor in the cost of vet care, food, toys, registration, health testing, advertising, and emergencies.
 This is why there is no such thing as a cheap savannah.
 If you find what you think is a "crazy deal" on a kitten, you are being scammed or you are buying from a backyard breeder, which will in return mean you are getting a kitten that has not been properly vetted, sick, isn't registered, and probably isn't even a savannah at all.

 Q: THEY'RE BIG RIGHT?